softwareguru/airflowsummit-website/content/speakers/ethan-tianyang-lin/_index.md

  - 2026
 ---

 Ethan Lin is a Site Reliability Engineer at Bloomberg, where he focuses on workflow orchestration platform services.
-He is a key contributor to Bloomberg's Apache Airflow platform, helping drive reliability and scalability for critical infrastructure pipelines.
+He is a key contributor to Bloomberg’s managed Apache Airflow platform, helping drive reliability and scalability for key infrastructure pipelines.
 Ethan is passionate about building robust, production-grade orchestration systems at scale.